riffy/paldmin/README.md

 	* Download Players (as .sav / as .json)
 	* Download World (as .sa / as .json)
 	* Upload & Overwrite
+* Logs
+	* Player login/logout
+* Javascript Module
+	* A bun wrapper to allow custom javascript to run and listen for events (player joined, player left, etc.) allowing for incode access to rcon

 ## Installation